-Owners of the Kraken cryptocurrency exchange platform are offering a $100 ooo USD reward for information that may help recover $190 million USD in funds lost by the Canadian crypto platform QuadrigaCX.
+Owners of the Kraken cryptocurrency trading platform are offering a $100 ooo USD reward for information that may help recover $190 million USD in funds lost by the Canadian crypto platform QuadrigaCX.

-Quadriga CX fell apart in January following the untimely death of company CEO Gerald Cotten in India, December 9th, 2019.
+Quadriga CX fell apart in January following the untimely death of CEO Gerald Cotten in India on December 9th, 2018.

 Quadriga CX was founded by Cotten and a partner in 2013.

-According to Kraken CEO Jesse Powell (speaking in a podcast February 28th), Quadriga lost access to 60 000 ethers in June 2017 thanks to a bug in a smart contract they’d written.
+According to Kraken CEO Jesse Powell (speaking in the podcast February 28th), Quadriga lost access to 60 000 ethers in June 2017 thanks to a bug in a smart contract written for the exchange.

-60 ooo ethers would have been worth $15 million at the time of the bug, but within six months of freezing the funds, their value rose 6X, and by December 2017, those ethers were worth $90 million.
+60 000 ethers would have been worth $15 million USD at the time of the bug, but within six months of freezing the funds, their value rose 6X.
+By December 2017, the stolen ethers were worth $90 million.

-There have also been many well-publicized stories of Quadriga struggling to maintain banking relationships and “fiat on boarding/offboarding ramps.”
+There have also been many well-publicized stories of Quadriga struggling to maintain banking relationships and it’s fiat on-and-off ramps.

-Prior to Quadriga’s demise, hundreds of Quadriga trading customers had complained on forums and to media about problems retrieving funds from the exchange in a timely way.
+Prior to Quadriga’s demise, hundreds of Quadriga customers regularly took to forums to complained and the media to complain about problems retrieving funds from the exchange in a timely way.

-According to Powell and his fellow Kraken podcaster, Gerald Cotten died on the third day of honeymoon.
-Some have speculated that he may have been murdered or have faked his death.
+According to Powell and his fellow podcaster, Gerald Cotten died on the third day of his honeymoon.
+Some speculate he may have been murdered or faked his death.

-In the podcast, Powell relates a rumour stating that Cotten and Patryn met each other during the course of trying to scam each other in 2013, and went on to form a partnership in the form of Quadriga CX.
+In the podcast, Powell relates a rumour stating that Cotten and Patryn met each other during the course of trying to scam each other on an online forum in 2013.

-In part 2 of the Kraken podcast regarding the Quadriga debacle, the two podcasters relate allegations that Cotten’s wife, Jennifer Robertson, has also changed her surname- three times.
+In part 2 of the Kraken podcast regarding Quadriga, the podcasters relate allegations that Cotten’s wife, Jennifer Robertson, changed her surname three times.

 Records reportedly indicate that no autopsy was done on Cotten’s body in India or elsewhere, and that his wife declined to ask for one.